 Per legislation, A&E Districts are required to submit an annual report to the State of Maryland, which collects data that MSAC and the Department of Commerce use to calculate the districts' economic impact.
+The Program Director will be in communication on the report's opening and deadline dates.

-AEDOS grantees are required to submit a brief additional grant final report detailing the use of funds.
+Additionally, AEDOS grantees are required to submit a final report detailing the use of grant funds.
+FY25 final reports are due on August 15, 2025.
 Failure to submit reports may jeopardize current and/or future MSAC grants and may result in the required return of grant funds to the State of Maryland.